 To avoid common mistakes in reporting earnings to the SSA, ensure you double-check all information on your W-2 forms or self-employment tax returns before submission.
 Regularly review your Social Security earnings record for accuracy, and promptly report any errors or discrepancies to the SSA with the appropriate documentation.

 Want to fast track your federal retirement plan?
 Skip the FERS webinar and start a one-on-one conversation with a ChFEBC today.
-You can schedule a one-on-one meeting here.
+You can schedule a one-on-one meeting by reaching out to us.